microsoft/rushjs.io-website/pages/advanced/phantom_deps.md

       - ...
 ```

-But recall that NodeJS's module resolver can also find dependencies in a parent folder.
+But recall that NodeJS's module resolver can also look for dependencies in a parent folder.
 This means that our **lib/index.js** will be able to call `require("colors")` and find
 this dependency, even if it doesn't appear anywhere under its own **node_modules** subtree.
-This is an even insidious way to pick up accidental phantom dependencies!
+This is an even more insidious way to pick up accidental phantom dependencies!

 **How Rush helps:** Rush's got you covered!
 The `rush install` command scans all
 potential parent folders and issues a warning if any phantom **node_modules** folders